-OSRS Ironman Guide for P2P and F2P
+OSRS Ironman Guide

 Some players like the challenge of playing Oldschool Runescape on their own, which is why Ironman Mode was integrated into the game.
 Since you cannot trade with other players, skill training methods are significantly different and may require additional planning.
 This OSRS Ironman Guide will give you a general idea of what your skill paths should look like in either F2P or P2P.